goto-lang/goto-spec/README.md

 # goto
-Goto is a programming language that transpiles to Go.
+Goto is a programming language that can be mixed with Go.

 # Design Principles
 - **Ecosystem Compatibility over Perfection**